Life Estate: What Does It Mean And How Does It Work?

-Even if the remainderman agrees that a sale of the home is a good idea, the life tenant shouldn’t expect to get the entire proceeds – they’ll be split based on IRS actuarial tables.
+Even if the remainderman agrees that the sale of the home is a good idea, the life tenant shouldn’t expect to get the entire proceeds – they’ll be split based on IRS actuarial tables.

-If the remainderman finds themselves in financial trouble, creditors may be able to file a lien on the property, which would create a tough situation for the life tenant.
+If the remainderman finds themselves in financial trouble, creditors may be able to file a mortgage lien on the property, which would create a tough situation for the life tenant.

 And don’t forget, the life tenant is still responsible for making property tax payments and maintaining insurance as if they still own the property outright.

 Owning a home can be a lifelong dream for some people, and the opportunity to pass that home on to their heirs with a life estate can seem like a good option.
 But there are many important things to consider before entering into this legally binding family transaction.